Wards of DeKalb

 Human services in the community are funded at an extremely low percentage!
 These services are what truly rehabilitate the community from violence.
 Violence generally stems from a lack of control over emotions.
 With all of the human service providers in DeKalb, there is no reason this problem cannot be taken care of!

-By cutting funding to the DeKalb Police Department, we are more than able to re-allocate that funding to fund our human services.
+By reallocating funding from other areas, we are more than able to re-allocate that funding to fund our human services.
 Thus ending the war on drugs and protecting our BIPOC, Latinx, LGBTQ+, and disability communities!

 Continue to Assist Small Businesses, Particularly Worker Owned Co-Operatives